chee/turndown-plugin-polar-bear/README.md

 ## License

-turndown-plugin-gfm is copyright © 2017+ Dom Christie and released under the MIT license.
+turndown-plugin-polar-bear is copyright © 2018+ chee and released under the MIT license. it is heavily based on [turndown-plugin-gfm](https://github.com/domchristie/turndown-plugin-gfm)